pelyp47/nobel_mail_service_app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# API Part
-### Order of commands to run the API part of the app:
-1.In your terminal, navigate to the api directory.\
-2.Run `npm install` to install all dependencies.\
-3.Run `npm start` to start the app.

 # Client Part
 ### Order of commands to run the Client part of the app:
 1.In another terminal, navigate to the client directory.\